Q3ud/Qeuds-Text-Commands-Wheel-for-DRG/README.md

-# Text Commands Wheel for Deep Rock Galactic
+# Link for the mod
 https://drg.mod.io/text-commands-wheel

 I did not make or publish the mod.